Skip to Content

 Christmas In Leicester Square

 Underbelly is back for another year this Christmas in Leicester Square, think Christmas markets, delicious street food and outdoor venues serving up all the festive favourites.
-There will also be entertainment from the famous La Clique cabaret but is more suited to ages 16 yrs and over.

 Christmas in London with kids – (c) Pasco.photography

-Christmas Afternoon Tea at Strand Palace
+Ice Palace Afternoon Tea at Strand Palace

 Christmas In London with Kids

-This year Hampton Court Palace will be transformed into a food lovers Christmas Wonderland from the 02-04 December.
 Soak up the Christmas atmosphere at the palace as you eat, drink, shop and be merry, with entertainment from the East Front bandstand.

 With various delights from Christmas pudding to sausages, and brownies to churros, the hand-picked artisan producers and companies will be showcasing their most delicious fare.